 The other option is to stay in a lodge and go from one ski spot to the other using every day a boat or the car.
 That might be a good option for those looking for more alpine peaks a bit further inland.
 Some mountain guides like Fred, guiding from a lodge in Finnmark, are also offering other activities like kayaking in the fjords, fishing, dog sledding and fat biking, which can be combined together with ski touring and make the one-week experience even more unique.

 Spring is the best season to go skiing to Norway.
 And the good news is that if you have bad luck and the conditions are not so good during the day, you can still go skiing during the night!
 As soon as you get closer to June 21st, the days get longer and longer, until you have almost 24 hours of sunlight, which means: plenty of time to ski!

 Nevertheless, from March to May the weather is usually very stable, and the quality of the air is outstanding, so you can enjoy majestic views.
 Before that, it is too dark, and after that, the quality of the snow is not so good anymore.
 But if you still want to go early in the season you might be able to enjoy one of the most fascinating natural phenomena on Earth: the Northern Lights!

 To wrap up, these are some of the reasons why we consider Norway as one of the world’s most beautiful settings for ski touring and ski mountaineering.
 And to get the best out of it, we recommend you to hire a guide who knows the region in order to stay safe and enjoy the best spots to go skiing.
-You’ll find some of the best ski touring trips in Norway with IFMGA mountain guides here.
+At Explore-Share, you’ll find some of the best ski touring trips in Norway with IFMGA mountain guides.